xavdid/website/posts/my-backup-strategy/index.md

 I don't back up my laptop.
 Not via [Time Machine](https://support.apple.com/en-us/104984), nor via [Backblaze](https://www.backblaze.com/).
 Some of my files _only_ exist on my machine.
 Don't worry, it's not as bad as it sounds.

 Ever since I've had a decent set of [dotfiles](https://github.com/xavdid/dotfiles), I've treated my laptops as ephemeral.
 Not disposable; I keep my hardware a long time.
 Just that I just assume my laptop could get [struck by lightning](/blog/post/thunderbolts-and-lightning/) at any moment.

-But, I've always found maintaining full backups the "right" way to be more trouble than it's worth.
-Instead, I put together a strategy tailored to my needs.
+I've always found maintaining full backups the "right" way to be more trouble than it's worth.
+Backup programs can be resource hogs, you need a big external drive, and external backups can be expensive.

+Instead, I wanted to set up a system to back up _only_ the things I cared about as easily as possible.
 I considered:

 - what data I cared about
 - where it lived
 - and what would have to happen for me to lose access to it

-Because everyone's answers above are different, there's not a one-size-fits-all solution for keeping your digital data safe.
-There will always be tradeoffs between effort, price, retrieval speed, and more.

-So instead of telling you how you _should_ do it (again, impossible!)
-I'll talk through my process and hopefully help you form one of your own.
+Those questions answered, I designed a simple yet robust backup solution for myself.
+My approach won't work for everyone (or maybe anyone) but hearing about my thought process may help you build a solution of your own.

 ## First, the clouds

-My most important digital data lives across the clouds of the tech giants.[^1] I care about five main categories: TKTK match this list against the actual outline
+My most important digital data lives across the clouds of the tech giants.[^1] I care about five main categories:

 1. All of my **code** projects live on Microsoft's GitHub
 2. **Email** records & receipts are in Google's Gmail